EYFS Core Values

 Our School Day

-Our Nursery is open 52 weeks a year from 7.30am until 6pm.
+Our Nursery is open all year round from 7.30am until 6pm.
 Sessions are available for either a full day or a half day.

 We follow the Early Years Framework which is a broad curriculum focusing on seven areas of learning.